RichardII/JobSpaces/README.md

 # JobSpaces
-Job offers Spaces for Recruiters and Candidates
+Decentralized Job Offers Spaces for Recruiters and Candidates